At the edge of the Grazalema Park, surrounded by gently undulating hills

 This Cortijo feels just as authentically andaluz, a modern take on the traditional cortijo theme with bedrooms and living spaces wrapped around a flagged, inner courtyard, its windows and pillars picked out in the traditional, sandy-coloured albero tones and with a roof topped with earthy-brown pantiles.
 This is a big, big house with a footprint of 600 square metres whilst five metre-high ceilings in its sitting/dining room and kitchen add further to that glorious sense of space.

-With the main house sleeping 16 in comfort and the nearby cottage a further 4, this place is perfect for a convivial get-together with a large group of friends or for a number of families wishing to holiday together.
+With the main house sleeping 16 in comfort, it is perfect for a convivial get-together with a large group of friends or for a number of families wishing to holiday together.
 Built as a family home on an isolated ridgetop high above the Río Guadalete and the Vía Verde (a cycle path laid down along an abandoned railway line) which both cut an arc across the house's 200 hectare estate.

 Arriving at the house you really feel you're leaving the tourist-beaten trail way behind as you follow a quiet country road flanked by towering agaves and prickly pear out from Puerto Serrano then on up towards the house.
 Horses graze beneath almond and olive trees, bee-eaters hover above sandy banks whilst the day we visited a pair of eagles circled in the sky above.

 With as bucolic a setting as this you may find that you put plans to explore the surrounding towns and villages on a back burner.